Xanul/my_launchx_blog/content/posts/post_1.md

 ---
-title: "Blogpost title"
+title: "The Impact of GIT in software development"
-date: 2022-04-07
+date: 2022-04-25
-description: 'Blogpost'
+description: 'Talking about GIT'
 ---

 Here is the space for the next blogpost entry